 “The extraordinary power of The Naked Woman lies in the mysterious sensation of a metaphor whose meaning is being suspended.
 Like all literary greats, Somers offers no answers, she just amplifies the questions.” —Andrés Barba, author of Such Small Hands

 “A fiery, imaginative meditation on the reach of embodied consciousness, The Naked Woman is a timely translation of a Latin American hidden jewel.
 Wild and brilliant, Somers speaks to us in the here and now of our troubled present." —Cristina Rivera Garza, author of The Iliac Crest

 “Too strange and scandalous for her time, Armonía Somers is a feminist legend.” —Lina Meruane, author of Seeing Red

 “Armonía Somers is an extraordinary writer whose erotic fairy-tale world is akin to that of Angela Carter.
 Thanks to Kit Maude’s perceptive rendering, the English-speaking reader can now discover one of the most original, and unfairly neglected, Latin American authors of the past century.” —Alberto Manguel, author of A History of Reading

-“In the #MeToo era, this short but savage novel is essential reading.
+“This short but savage novel is essential reading.
 Hallucinatory, surreal, and beautifully brutal.
 Like a dream-vision that gets under your skin.” —Julianne Pachico, author of The Lucky Ones